OurMachinery/themachinery-books/tutorials/src/post_processing/exposure.md

 ## Localized exposure

 Often times you want to have exposure settings localized to a specific region in your scene.
-This is done using the `Volume Component`.
+This is done using the [Volume Component]({{docs}}plugins/default_render_pipe/volume_component.h.html).
 Once the camera enters a region defined by the volume component it will use the highest order exposure component it can find.
 In this example it would use the exposure component on the same entity as the volume component if the camera is inside the volume and the global exposure component if it’s outside the volume.
 For more information see the volume component documentation.

 ![](https://www.dropbox.com/s/pluala3w4h59gx9/tm_tut_exposure_volume.png?dl=1)